FIT-IVS-segmentation-fault-core-dumped/IVS-projekt-2/README.md

 ## Calc

-The Calc app is a powerful and easy-to-use tool for performing calculations.
+The Calc app is a powerful and easy-to-use tool for performing calculations.<br>
-This app was developed as a school project by a team of three students from VUT FIT university.
+This app was developed as a school project by a team of three students from VUT FIT university.<br>
 Made in Rust and Druid framework.

 ## Features